XK Bar RanchEight-month Ranching Apprenticeship in Crawford, Colorado

 Visitors: Apprentice visitors are fine as long as they do not interfere with work.
 Visitors who stay for more than one night are expected to contribute with some work such as weeding gardens, helping with projects, picking rocks out of hayfields etc. We can often use extra hands.

 Pets: Dogs must not hassle stock/chickens/neighbors livestock, and not interfere too much with work.
 Horse is fine.
-If an apprentice can handle a horse on their own, they can ride and work with one of Tony’s as much as they want.
+If an apprentice can handle a horse competently on their own, they can ride and work with one of Tony’s.
 Tony keeps about 6 horses/mules on the ranch.
 The horses are seldom used for cattle work as most of the pasture moves are very simple.
-The horses are a holdover from Tony’s outfitting days when he was in the saddle almost every day in the fall.
+The horses are a holdover from Tony’s outfitting days.
 He still tries to do a hunting trip into the backcountry every year and occasionally rides.
-If an apprentice wants to mess with horses and ride around the ranch and into the nearby hills, the ranch is well set up to accommodate that.
+If an apprentice wants to mess with horses and ride around the ranch, we are well set up to accommodate that.
 The apprentice will also likely spend a fair amount of time with Tony’s 2 border collie dogs and the barn cat.

 All the fun stuff : The bottom line policy is responsibility.
 Smoking must be outdoors and firesafe.
 Alcohol/drugs is on your own time and must absolutely not interfere with ability to work, get up early and have an alert, focused mind.
 Occasional parties/gatherings ok as long as you maintain a safe atmosphere and clean up.
 Personally I usually enjoy a beer after work.
 I think it is important to gather people to celebrate life’s triumphs and seasonal milestones, and there is a great fire pit at the farmhouse so typically a handful of potlucks happen there thru a season.
 You are encouraged to become engaged with the local community, make friends and host gatherings.

 Having a personal gun in your possession is ok.
 Again the bottom line is safety and responsibility.
-We don’t target shoot here at the ranch, nor have a need to control predators by shooting them.
+We don’t target shoot here at the ranch, nor have a need to control predators by shooting them, however we do control prairie dogs with a rifle.
+If an apprentice is or becomes competent shooting, they may participate in prairie dog control.
 There is an informal shooting range on BLM “dobie” land a few miles away.

 Health Insurance: The ranching lifestyle has inherent dangers.
 While personal health insurance is not required to participate in the apprenticeship program, it is strongly encouraged.
 XK Bar carries Workman’s Compensation to cover injuries incurred on the job.
 But if the apprentice is injured on his or her day off, gets sick, or has or develops chronic conditions like allergies, these types of issues should be covered by personal health insurance.